tpaschalis/tpaschalis.github.io/_posts/2021-03-30-golang-time-now.markdown

 ## What's with these two different options?

-The 'preferred' `vdsoClockgettimeSym` mode is defined in the `vdsoSymbolKeys`
+The 'preferred' `vdsoClockgettimeSym` mode is defined in `vdsoSymbolKeys`
 ```go
 var vdsoSymbolKeys = []vdsoSymbolKey{
 	{"__vdso_gettimeofday", 0x315ca59, 0xb01bca00, &vdsoGettimeofdaySym},